by Raymond Pettit

 What Can Be Done?

 Dr. Raymond Pettit is President of Education, Research, and Planning Associates and a senior quantitative and market research consulting partner of Lenskold Group.
 Ray works at the critical juncture of technology and marketing science to drive improved return on investment of marketing and advertising, and helps corporations foster innovation and improved accountability.
-He has just completed a new book commissioned by the Advertising Research Foundation and sponsored by Microsoft Corporation entitled “Learning From Winners: What the David Ogilvy Awards Have Taught Us” (to be released in Winter 2006).
+He wrote a book commissioned by the Advertising Research Foundation and sponsored by Microsoft Corporation entitled “Learning From Winners: What the David Ogilvy Awards Have Taught Us”.